We extend warm greetings to those who are new to the Guild, and gratitude

 A WESTMINSTER ABBEY CEREMONY IN HONOR OF SIR JOHN GIELGUD

-are honored along with such legendary dramatic artists as
+are honored, along with such legendary performers as

 Henry Irving, the first actor to be knighted, and